Canyon incision in Hawaii

 PhD Project

-Just east of La Serena, Chile, is a nature reserve called Santa Gracia, where goats and wild donkeys nibble on cacti and roam over smooth granite hills of two different lithologies: the Santa Gracia monzogranite pluton and another pluton composed of diorite.
-The Santa Gracia pluton has been sculpted into low-lying hills dissected by dense channels, while the diorite lithology is host to larger hills and a lower drainage density.
-To understand why, I’m collecting samples of hillslope and fluvial material to obtain the bedrock chemistry, mineralogy and erosion rate, and mapping stream initiation points in the field.
-We predict that the landscape morphology has to do with varying chemical weathering rates of the two different lithologies due to mineralogical differences.
+Just east of La Serena, Chile, is a nature reserve called Santa Gracia that contains granite hills of two different lithologies: a monzogranite and a diorite.
+The monzogranite pluton has been sculpted into low-lying hills dissected by dense channels, while the diorite lithology is host to larger hills and a lower drainage density.
+To understand why, colleagues and I measured drainage density, grain size and vegetation cover on each pluton, collected samples of hillslope and fluvial material to obtain the soil and bedrock composition, mineralogy and erosion rate, and quantified the ratio of diffusive to advective processes operating on each pluton using topographic metrics and erosion rates.
+We found that the higher drainage density in the monzogranite is likely due to a smaller and more uniform grain size, lack of vegetation, and higher weathering intensity, as all of those factors make stream incision easier.

 Permian subduction initiation